oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 ###Create Network
 Creation of Networking components using Automation Toolkit involves four simple steps.

  - Add the networking resource details to appropriate Excel Sheets.
  - Running the toolkit to generate auto.tfvars.
  - Executing Terraform commands to provision the resources in OCI.
  - Exporting the automatically generated Security Rules and Route Rules by the toolkit to CD3 Excel Sheet.
+!!!
+Important
+    Create Network generates custom security rules and route rules in OCI along with default ones.
+Make sure to export them all into excel sheet after running Create Network.

 Below are the steps in detail to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.